 - As parents, you will be asked to come to termly review meetings for your child with the class teacher and the SENCO, which may also be attended by external professionals

-Schools may receive additional funding to meet the requirements of EHC Plans/Statements to ensure that the appropriate support is put in place.
+Schools may receive additional funding to meet the requirements of EHC Plans to ensure that the appropriate support is put in place.
 The school will work with you to ensure that you fully understand the type of support available to your child and how we plan to add this to your child’s timetable each day.
-We are always keen for you to share your thoughts and ideas with us during this process and we also seek the opinions and views of the child, as we do in Stage 2.
+We are always keen for you to share your thoughts and ideas with us during this process and we also seek the opinions and views of the child, as we do in previous stages.

 For your child this would mean: